JanaviPawar/HireDesk/README.md

-# 🤖 HireDesk — AI Resume Matcher
+# HireDesk — AI Resume Matcher

 HireDesk is an AI-powered resume screening tool that ranks resumes based on their similarity to a given job description.

 The system uses **Natural Language Processing (NLP)** with **Sentence Transformers** to compute semantic similarity between resumes and job descriptions.

----
 ## Live Demo

 Streamlit App: https://hiredesk.streamlit.app/

-⭐ If you like this project, give it a star!
+⭐ If you like this project, please give it a star!

 ## Screenshots